 As Director of Product Management at Mixpanel, an important part of my role is hiring and developing a world-class team of product managers and ensuring that we’re empowering those people to be the best product managers they can be.

 If you, too, are responsible for your company’s product managers, the start of the new year might represent a chance to renew and strengthen your team.
-In this post, I’ll take you through my approach to creating a world-class product manager roster (I’ll talk about development in a later post).
+In this post, I’ll take you through my approach to creating a world-class product manager roster.
 I hope you find this info both thought-provoking and useful.

 You already know this: To build a great product you have to have a good spec.
 In this case, the spec is the job description plus the profile of the ideal person for the job.
 Get these documents/expectations straight before you do anything else.

 Because not all product managers have the same focus.
 Some are more customer facing, some work more on internal things, and some are more like B2B product managers.
 Here are the elements of the product manager spec that I rely on when hiring for our team at Mixpanel.

 - Customer focus.
 Since everything starts with the customer, the most valuable experience a PM can have is experience solving problems for customers (or users).
 Many candidates with the title of Product Manager actually spend their time solving problems primarily for their employer or business.
 I look for candidates with a track record of delivering direct value to customers or users and of actually delighting them.

 - Job history.
 Of course, we’d all love to hire people with deep experience at Microsoft and Amazon and Google–but just because a person worked at one of those places doesn’t mean that they were delighting customers.
 If someone has worked for a smaller company and successfully delivered a product that’s proved to be valuable to customers, I definitely look closely at them.
 In addition, candidates from smaller companies often have a great scrappy/entrepreneurial quality that you’re less likely to find in candidates from larger companies.